Eveldee/Nobeta-Guides/Any% NMG/README.md

 At this statue you want to take at least 2 or 3 purple crystals and if you have enough souls go for Intelligence 16.
 After leaving the statue, jump over the lava to the right and follow the path.
 Shoot as early as possible at the big doll using non-charged Ice magic to make her start an attack.
 In most cases you will be able to dodge her attack by just running past her, otherwise you will have to dodge.
 Climb up the stairs and trigger the cutscene to the next boss.
 Skip the cutscene.

+> [!TIP]
+>
+> There is a new way to pass past the doll that is both easier and faster.
+Instead of taking the doll aggro by shooting Ice at her, cut the corners and shoot one Arcane projectile behind her to make her turn around, then just pass past her before she turns back.
+You can [see a clip of it here](https://youtu.be/z_UziI82i30) _(Thanks to Muki for finding and sharing this)_.

 ### [Bear](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=752)

 This boss fight is similar to Tania, parry as many attacks as possible to use more charged Ice attacks.
 Use non-charged Ice attacks whenever possible between the Bear attacks.
 A lot of patterns allow to cast two charged Ice attacks and the Bear tends to attack more so this fight is way less random than the one against Tania.